SimplyAdmire/Ansible-MacPorts-Devbox/README.md

 Please make sure you installed XCode from the app store before.
 It is okay to use python as well to install Ansible if you prefer.

+It is important you install Java before running the playbook to make sure Elasticsearch can actually start.
+Make sure you download Java from Oracle or so, not the apple one as that one will be too old.

 Installing the devbox
 ---------------------